oroinc/documentation/management_console/getting_started/user_menu/my_user.rst

 .. important::
    The provided description covers fields and features that are default or commonly used.
 The actual set of available elements may vary depending on your role and other system settings.

-When you log into Oro application, you can always find a link to your user page under menu below your username.
+When you log into the Oro application, you can always find a link to your user page under menu below your username.
 This is a fast way to access your user profile, calendar, mailbox, and task list.

 .. contents:: :local: